Defiantearth/Defiantearth/README.md

    <p>
 Hello!
 I'm Gavin Acosta, a 21-year-old from Lockport, Louisiana, with a passion for software development.
 I recently graduated from Nicholls State University where I studied Computer Science and Mathematics with a minor in Business, completing my degree a year and half early at the age of 20.

-Throughout my academic career, I developed strong skills in JavaScript, Node.js, Express.js, SQL, Java, C#, and C. These skills combined with my dedication and enthusiasm for coding have prepared me well for a career in the tech industry.
+Throughout my academic career, I developed strong skills in JavaScript, Node.js, Express.js, SQL, AWS,  Java, C#, and C. These skills combined with my dedication and enthusiasm for coding have prepared me well for a career in the tech industry.
 I spend much of my free time working on various coding projects, continuously learning and honing my craft.

 During my time at Nicholls State University, I was actively involved in campus life.
 I served on the orientation team, helping new students acclimate to university life, and I held the position of Vice President of the TKE Mu Zeta fraternity where I developed my leadership and organizational skills.